mcmaia/azureHttpTrigger/README.md

 # Azure HTTP Function - from locally test to deploy

 This project will show you how to test and deploy your first Azure HTTP Function using Python.
 Awesome right?
-If you wnat to see the result, jump to the end of the document, there I explain how to see our output.
+If you want to see the result, jump to the end of the document.
+There I explain how to see our output.

 For this project, we just need to get the UK's list of bank holidays and export the response as a CSV file.